opendocsg/slw-judgments-backfill/2013_SGHC_252/report.md

  (b)

 pursuant to the UCTA because it excluded the defence of set-off (see _Stewart Gill_ ).
-In addition, he argued that although _Gao Bin v OCBC Securities Pte Ltd_ [2009] 1 SLR(R) 500 (“ _Gao Bin_ ”) distinguished _Stewart Gill_ and held that the UCTA did not apply to a similar clause excluding the defence of set-off, _Gao Bin_ was a High Court decision and was not binding on this court.
+In addition, he argued that although _Gao Bin v OCBC Securities Pte Ltd_ <span class="citation">[2009] 1 SLR(R) 500</span> (“ _Gao Bin_ ”) distinguished _Stewart Gill_ and held that the UCTA did not apply to a similar clause excluding the defence of set-off, _Gao Bin_ was a High Court decision and was not binding on this court.

 17     In _Stewart Gill_ , the plaintiff agreed to supply and install an overhead conveyor system at the defendant’s premises.
 The plaintiff sought summary judgment against the defendant to recover the final 10% of the contract price for the conveyor system.
 The defendant resisted the application on the basis that it had a valid counterclaim for the plaintiff’s breaches of the contract and that any restriction on its right of set-off imposed by cl 12.4 of the plaintiff’s general conditions of sale, to which the contract was subject, was rendered ineffective by the Unfair Contract Terms Act 1977 (c 50) (UK) (“UK UCTA”).
 Clause 12.4 of the general conditions of sale stated as follows (at 604C):